 Students who complete all steps of the petition process by the priority deadline are guaranteed an opportunity to interview.

 Absolute Last Day to Submit

-Students who completed all steps after Wednesday, December 1st up to Wednesday, January 5th, 2022 are reviewed on a first-come-first-served basis in order of process completion.
+Students who completed all steps after the priority deadline are reviewed on a first-come-first-served basis in order of process completion.
 Interview sessions are limited.